-Despite the long-term success of secret shopping as a whole, large cracks in the industry have begun to show in the last few years – and they should provide some pause to restaurant brands especially.
+Despite the long-term success of secret shopping as a whole, large cracks in the industry have begun to show in the last few years – and they should provide pause to restaurant brands in particular.

 So, let’s take a quick look at the good, the bad, and the ugly of mystery shops.

 Detail, detail, detail.

 This is what mystery shops set out to deliver – and they almost always do.
 If a shop doesn’t, they won’t be around long.

 The auditors – who range from full-time employees to gig workers – will provide an analysis of their buying experience on anything from a written report spanning numerous pages to a templated survey with 100+ questions.

 Compared to the short – and often curt – reviews left on social sites like Yelp or Uber Eats, secret shopper reports are an in-depth option.

 Lack of organization

 While the data provided is plentiful, the way it’s stored and presented often brings about logistical difficulties.